adoptium/emt4j/README.md

 Options:

 - `-f` : the JDK version that the project currently uses.
-8 and 11 are supported.
+8, 11 and 17 are supported.

 - `-t` : the target JDK version.
-11 and 17 are supported.
+11, 17, 21 are supported.

 - `-priority` : the minimum rule priority. p1, p2, p3 and p4 are supported.
 The default is not set.